 Threatened Species Children’s Art Competition

-In 2017, STEP supported a great initiative organised by Forestmedia, an organisation that is aiming to increase community awareness of the plight of our threatened species and help to develop the next generation of environmental leaders.
+Since 2017, STEP has supported a great initiative organised by Forestmedia, an organisation that is aiming to increase community awareness of the plight of our threatened species and help to develop the next generation of environmental leaders.
 In 2021, the Australian Conservation Foundation partnered with Forestmedia and we decided the competition no longer needed our support.